Zalo-MiniApp/zaui-shop/README.md

 ## Usage:

-The repository contains sample UI components for building your application.
-You might wish to integrate internal APIs to fetch products, cart, stores, address... or modify the code to suit your business needs.
+The repository contains sample UI components for building your own application.
+You might wish to integrate internal APIs to fetch products, cart, stores and addresses or modify the code to suit your business needs.

 Folder structure: